prograhammer/vue-library-template/README.md

     - Pug (Jade)
     - Bulma
 3. Easily build SPA for a docs/demo site to show off your library.
-4. Build and write changes to disk when running dev-server.
+4. Simultaneous package development: Build and write changes to disk when running dev-server.
 Useful for when you are developing packages simultaneously where one package depends on the other (using [npm link](https://docs.npmjs.com/cli/link)).

 ## Usage